Skip to content

 }

-Notice: same generated_at, but source changed from "database" to "cache".
-The handler did not run.
+Second call (cache hit): the same payload, but source changes from "database" to "cache".
+The handler skipped the simulated query.

 14. Gotchas